tuck1s/sparkySendEml/README.md

 - You have an email generation tool-chain that produces fully formed RFC-compliant email files
 - You cannot inject using secure SMTP (STARTTLS) maybe due to limitations in your infrastructure

-> API injection can be faster than SMTP, particularly if you are geographically far from our injection endpoints (because SMTP is a chatty protocol).
+> API injection can also be faster than SMTP, particularly if you are geographically far from our injection endpoints (because SMTP is a chatty protocol).

 ## Easy installation